ucsb-cs56/ucsb-cs56.github.io/_tutorials/parsing_03_what_is_parsing.md

 ---
-topic: "Parsing 03: What is parsing?"
+topic: "Parsing: (03) What is parsing?"
 desc: "The general and specific sense of the word"
 category_prefix: "Parsing: "
 topic_index_top: true